DownsideupmediaUSA/js-anonymous-functions-readme-v-000/README.md

 });
 ```

-The anonymous function (the callback function) in the example above simple creates an alert in the browser with the text `"form submitted!"`.
+The anonymous function (the callback function) in the example above simply creates an alert in the browser with the text `"form submitted!"`.
 This function is never executed on another part of the code.
 We only want it to fire when the submit button is clicked.

 ### setTimeout